 (Pocket-lint) - Since Huawei's well-publicised fallout with the US, there have been severe restrictions placed on the company.
 For smartphone users that - unfortunately - has meant not being able to have Google Play Services installed on its phones launched after May 2019.
-And that means having to rely on creative ways to keep all your favourite apps.
+But Huawei has come up with an alternative way to install apps on your phone called Petal Search.

 What is Petal Search?

 As the name suggests, Petal Search is a search app.
 It's built by Aspiegel Limited (an Ireland-based Huawei subsidiary).

 Using it you can search the web for images, videos, news and anything else.
 It uses Bing's search engine by default.
 However, for Huawei phone users, it also acts as an easy way to install apps from unofficial sources like APKMirror and APKPure.

 You can use it to search for the apps you're missing, and then install them directly from the app without having to manually navigate to those outside sources.
 You can even use it to update any existing apps.